leafsphp/new-docs/leaf/v/2.4.2/intro/htaccess.md

-# Configuring .htaccess
+# URL rewriting

 ## 👩‍🏫 Explanation

 Basically, we're trying to push all the requests made to the server to a single root file, so a request made to `/home.php` will be directed to the root file of our choice....usually `index.php`.

-This complex sounding feature can be achieved by simply adding a `.htaccess` file to the root of our project directory.
+This complex sounding feature can be achieved by adding a web server configuration depending on your server of choice.

-## 📄 The HTACCESS file
+### Apache - .htaccess

 This is a basic example of an htaccess file.
 It basically re-routes all requests to our index.php file.